Dark Chocolate-Cherry Sourdough Bread Head

 AllBloomed cocoa powder (from Step 2)

-Add the sugar, salt, and levain to the top of the dough that was just in autolyse, and use a splash of water to moisten.
+Add the sugar, salt, and levain to the top of the autolyse dough, and use a splash of water to moisten it.
 Mix thoroughly.
-If the dough feels like it can handle it, add the remaining water.
-Next, knead the dough for a few minutes using either the slap and fold technique or folds in the bowl.
-For this dough, I kneaded for about 5 minutes until the dough smoothed and became elastic.
+Add the remaining water if the dough feels like it can handle it.
+Next, mix and knead the dough for about 5 minutes until it smooths and becomes elastic.

 Pour the bloomed cocoa onto the dough and mix it in by pinching and folding until it’s thoroughly incorporated.
 If you want the dough to be completely dark in color, mix the cocoa in well at this point, but if you’d like a more marbled sourdough bread look, mix it more gently and stop before it’s fully dispersed.
 Transfer the dough back to the bowl or to a container for bulk fermentation and cover.